Sure Dividend

 Growth Prospects

 Hormel has an extremely impressive history of generating consistent growth from year to year, regardless of the broader economic climate.
-This speaks to the company’s strong brands and its staying power during recessionary periods.
+This speaks to the company’s strong brands and staying power during recession.

 Hormel’s growth prospects depend upon a few different levers it can pull in the coming years.
 Organic growth is likely due to the company’s strong brands.
-In addition, Hormel has made a habit of buying its growth over the years through acquisitions.
+In addition, Hormel has habitually bought its growth over the years through acquisitions.

 The most recent example is Hormel’s $3.35 billion acquisition of the Planters snack nut portfolio from Kraft-Heinz (KHC).
 The acquisition fits perfectly into Hormel’s long-held acquisition strategy.